Updated: March, 2023

 To illustrate how brand hashtags work, we will use one of our clients, FreightNav, and the hashtags we created for them.

-#FreightNav is a very basic brand hashtag that only includes the company’s name.
+#FreightNav is a basic brand hashtag that only includes the company’s name.

 Since it is the name of a business, it is unlikely that anyone would search for it other than its employees or consumers who want to leave a review about its services.
 This hashtag doesn’t tell us anything about the company or its goals.

-Community hashtags can be thought of as inside jokes between people in a particular niche.
+Community hashtags can be considered inside jokes between people in a particular niche.
 People outside of specific niches or fandoms don’t tend to use them as often.
 Some examples include:

 - #hikemoreworryless (for hikers)